wp-plugins/just-writing/readme.txt

 * None.

 = 2.0 =
-* Disabling the fade effect will force javascript to execute a mousemove event every 1.5 seconds, this could have a performance impact on some browsers.
+* Disabling the fade effect will force JavaScript to execute a mousemove event every 1.5 seconds, this could have a performance impact on some browsers.

 = 1.0 =
 * None.